bps0075/PortfolioWebsite/README.md

-# PortfolioWebsite
+# Portfolio Website
 This is my personal portfolio website.
+There will be sections such as the home page, about me, my resume, and more.